perezja/Cerebrum/README.md

 - Inputs:

     - $PHENOTYPES: A table with sample names in column 1 followed by their corresponding k phenotypes in columns (2,...,k+1)
+    - $SAMPLE2REGION: TSV lookup table mapping participants (sample names) to a region ID (same as used for naming expression matrices and peer covariate files)
+    - $EXPR_DIR: Directory with expression matrices

+Example of ```$PHENOTYPES``` file

 ```
 participant_id  PC1     PC2     PC3     Age     Gender